AEthelwulfSalazar/Hackbright-Curriculum/Exercise03/README.md

 Description
 -------
+Now that we've finished our aritmetic functions in Exercise 2, we're going to implement the calculator.
+You will eventually need to copy your arithmetic.py file from Exercise 2 as you implement your own calculator, but you can use the one provided for now if you like.
+Do Exercise 3 in a separate directory so you get practice with creating and pushing repos.
+You can download your starting point for calculator.py by clicking on the filename, opening the Raw version and doing a File->Save Page As in Chrome.

 Implement a REPL for a calculator in a file named 'calculator.py'.
 Your calculator will use the interface from the previous exercise:

     In the file arithmetic.py, these function signatures are required